WJIM (AM): History

+Early years

-On August 22, 1934, WJIM began broadcasting on 1210 kHz with 250 watts daytime and 100 watts at night.
-It was owned by Harold Gross and his company, Capital Broadcasting.
+WJIM signed on the air on August 22, 1934.
+It broadcast on 1210 kHz with 250 watts daytime and 100 watts at night.
+WJIM was owned by Harold Gross and his company, Capital Broadcasting.
+It is the oldest commercial station in Lansing.
+The capital's first radio station, WHW, folded in 1923.

 According to local legend, Gross won the license, the oldest continually operated commercial license in Lansing, in a card game.
-He named the station after his son Jim, who would become the station's general manager from the 1960s through the sale of the station in 1985 to Liggett Communications.
-Lansing's first radio station, WHW, folded in 1923.
-In 1941 WJIM moved to 1240 kHz with 250 watts as a part of the North American Regional Broadcasting Agreement.
+He named the station after his son Jim, who would become the station's general manager from the 1960s through the sale of the station.

+In 1941, as part of the North American Regional Broadcasting Agreement (NARBA), WJIM moved to 1240 kHz with 250 watts.
+That year, many AM station were required to change their frequencies.

+FM station

-Also in 1941, WJIM was issued a Construction Permit for a commercial FM station with the call sign W77XL in July of this year.
+In July 1941, WJIM was issued an FCC construction permit for a new commercial FM station with the call sign W77XL.
 However, the station was never completed and the FCC deleted it a little over a year later in September 1942.